es-progress/zephyr/docs/reference/modules.md

         -   `bin_local`: Directory for local shell scripts
         -   `lib_global`: Directory for global shell library
         -   `lib_local`: Directory for local shell library

+---

+## System modules

+The modules under this category are mainly used for customizing system-wide settings and Linux subsystems.

+### certificates

+This module handles the generation and installation of a Machine Owner Key (MOK) and self-signed SSL certificates.
+This certificate is a root Certificate Authority (CA) for the system and can be used to sign other certificates.
+The CA certificate is installed in the system and Firefox trusted certificate store, so all certificates signed by this CA will be trusted by the system and Firefox.
+Certificates signed by this CA are used by the `services/apache` and the `services/phpmyadmin` module.

+**Configuration**

+-   `system/firefox-policies.json`: Firefox policy file.
+-   `system/global.cfg`:
+    -   `certificate`: certificates script settings.
+Format: INI-file format.
+        -   `root_ca_name`: self-signed Root Certificate Authority (CA) name
+        -   `root_ca_subject`: root CA subject
+        -   `mok_key_name`: Machine Owner Key (MOK) name
+        -   `mok_key_subject`: MOK subject

+---

+### dirs

+Create directories and set permissions for them.

+**Configuration**

+-   `system/global.cfg`:
+    -   `dirs-create`: directories to create, you can use variables like `$USER` as owner.
+Format: "path owner" (one per line, owner optional).
+    -   `dirs-remove`: directories to delete.
+Format: "path" (one per line).
+    -   `perms`: permission settings.
+Format: INI-file format.
+        -   `perm_home`: permission to set on $HOME (non-recursive).
+Use format allowed by `chmod` command.

+---

+### fstab

+Manage the `/etc/fstab` file.
+Currently only adds `noatime` to all partitions.

+---

+### fstrim

+Configure the `fstrim` service.

+**Configuration**

+-   `system/fstrim/global.d`: `systemd` service configuration files (`.conf`).

+---

+### groups

+Adds the current user to the specified groups.

+**Configuration**

+-   `system/global.cfg`:
+    -   `groups`: user groups to add current user to.
+Format: "group_name" (one per line).

+---

+### locale

+Configures system locale.

+**Configuration**

+-   `system/global.cfg`:
+    -   `locales`: locales to install.
+Format: "locale_name" (one per line).
+    -   `locale`: set locale.
+You can use different locale in each locale categories.
+Format: "category name" (one per line).

+---

+### netplan

+This module is responsible for network plan creation and management (netplan).
+Also disables connectivity checking.

+**Configuration**

+-   `system/netplan/global.d`: Place to put your network plans.

+---

+### resolved

+Configure the systemd DNS resolver `systemd-resolved` service.

+**Configuration**

+-   `system/resolved/global.d`: `systemd` service configuration files (`.conf`).

+---

+### shorewall

+This is used to install & configure the Shorewall firewall.

+!!! note

+    You can use the `{{ interface }}` string as template in the `interfaces` file and the module will replace it with the actual interface name.

+**Configuration**

+-   `system/shorewall/global.d`: Contains files for zones, policy, interfaces and rules.
+    All files here will be copied to `/etc/shorewall/` with directory structure preserved.

+---

+### sudo

+Configure `sudo`.

+!!! warning

+    Configuration files will be verified by `sudo` before they are installed, so syntax errors will be caught.

+    However, be careful with this module, as it can lock you out of `sudo` if you make a mistake in the configuration files!

+**Configuration**

+-   `system/sudo/global.d`: custom `sudoers` configuration files.
+These files will be copied to `/etc/sudoers.d/`.